-Carers who feel they may have a need for support can now complete an online assessment to find out what they may be entitled to.
+Carers who feel they may have a need for support will be able to complete a new online assessment to find out what they may be entitled to.
 The new assessment is currently under development and will be linked here once available.

 Any carer who appears to have a need for support can have an assessment regardless of the amount of time they spend caring, the type of care they provide, their financial means or the level of support that is potentially needed.

-The self-assessment questionnaire covers a number of areas including: Your caring role and how it affects your life and wellbeing; your health – physical, mental and emotional issues; your feelings and choices about caring; work, study, training, and leisure; relationships, social activities and your goals; and planning for emergencies.
+The self-assessment questionnaire will cover a number of areas including: Your caring role and how it affects your life and wellbeing; your health – physical, mental and emotional issues; your feelings and choices about caring; work, study, training, and leisure; relationships, social activities and your goals; and planning for emergencies.

 Anyone who does not have internet access at home can log onto Connect to Support at the Carers Support Service, with the help of the duty officer, or at any East Riding Library.